ReDestroyDeR/E-Store-Otus-Final/README.md

 ***Description TBD***
-To be honest, codebases requires refactoring due to problems in core functionality and architecture If you're going to review this distributed ball of mud, I sincerily apologize, It has been made in 8 days from Pre-Existing Services that I had written as part of previous homeworks in the Otus Microservice CoUrse
+To be honest, codebases requires refactoring due to problems in core functionality and architecture If you're going to review this distributed ball of mud, I sincerily apologize, It has been made in 8 days from Pre-Existing Services that I had written as part of previous homeworks in the Otus Microservice Course

 ### Kubernetes Deployment